-I can picture it now – the table is beautifully set and filled with delicious food, all of the people I love are gathered around as my Dad gives thanks for the meal.
+I can picture it now – the table is beautifully set and filled with delicious food.
+All of the people I love are gathered around as my Dad gives thanks for the meal.
 We’re all ready to dig in.
 My mom stops everyone and asks us to go around the table and share one thing we are thankful for.
 After a few groans of protest, we all begin to share some of the things that bring us gratitude and joy.
-This always brings a warm and fuzzy feeling, hugs and sometimes a few tears.
+This always brings a warm and fuzzy feeling, hugs, and sometimes a few tears.
 Once we’ve all had a turn and we are feeling grateful, Mom gives the queue: Let’s Eat!
-Welcome to Thanksgiving at my house – now, let’s eat!
+Welcome to Thanksgiving at my house!

 Each day jot down 1-3 things that you are thankful for that day.
 Over time, you will notice feeling grateful for a wider variety of things….things that have likely been there all along.
 But now, you are more aware of them.
 You will find that you develop a more positive view of your life instead of getting caught in the cycle of negative thoughts.

 Keep account of random acts of kindness that you do or experience throughout the week.
 Did someone hold the door for you?
-Allow you to cut in line in traffic?
-Pay for your meal?
+Maybe someone allowed you to cut in line in traffic.
+Perhaps a random stranger paid for your meal.
 Even the smallest acts of kindness can help you begin to be more grateful.
 Begin to be intentional about being kind and noticing the kindness and generosity of others.
 Do you want to take it a step further?
 When you find yourself feeling grateful, tell someone!
 It’s like spreading holiday cheer!

 Start by adding one of these simple tips to your routine to help you feel grateful more often.
 You might be surprised at just how much a little effort and intention can change your perspective and mood.